 “Should you go to theme parks with animals?
 What about riding elephants?
 Is it ok to take photos of other people’s kids in Asia?
 How do I know if an orphanage is legitimate?”

-It’s all about education and so I do think there’s positive change happening everywhere, once you switch onto it.
+It’s all about education, so I think there’s positive change everywhere once you switch onto it.
 Sadly, still, so many remarkable initiatives don’t get the media airtime they deserve.

 On a macro level, I saw that every segment of large-scale commercial travel, be it aviation, cruising, tour companies or hotel groups, are all being forced to change their ways to evolve sustainably – and it’s all because of what today’s travelling consumer is demanding.

-On a micro level, smaller businesses and initiatives all over the world are now getting increased exposure thanks to digital media and technology which helps them connect to the bigger market; the result is that many are creating responsible travel easily accessible for more travellers to be able to book.
+On a micro level, smaller businesses and initiatives worldwide are now getting increased exposure thanks to social media, which helps them connect to the bigger market; the result is that many are creating responsible travel easily accessible for more travellers to be able to book.

 What advice would you give to people wanting to travel more responsibly?

-Treat the people and places along the way with the same respect you’d expect if you were at home.
+Treat the people, communities and places along the way with the same respect you’d expect if you were at home.

 How can you travel to change the world?